Lasik Surgery In Mumbai

 Before the procedure, the state of your eye’s anatomy and vision are measured in high definition detail during the preoperative evaluation.
 That data is used to program the laser system by the surgeon into the LASIK platform to customize the treatment plan for achieving optimal results.

-The goal of LASIK surgery is to reshape the cornea such that the incident light precisely focuses on the retina without refracting anywhere else.
+The goal of LASIK surgery in Mumbai is to reshape the cornea such that the incident light precisely focuses on the retina without refracting anywhere else.

 The eye to be treated will be numbed with anaesthetic eye drops to relax its movements, and it will be accurately positioned under the laser system.